Chicago Truck Accident Lawyers

 • Scarring and disfigurement

-Many injury survivors report that these types of damages are far more influential than financial losses on their lives.
-With that in mind, your Chicago semi-truck crash attorney will be sure to quantify these damages accordingly so you are able to achieve maximum compensation for all you’ve been through.
+Many truck accident injury survivors report that these types of damages are far more influential than financial losses on their lives.
+With that in mind, your semi-truck crash attorney will do everything in their power to quantify these damages and include them in your final compensation.

 The Impact of Economic Damages

 Economic damages are more commonly known as financial losses.
-These will include the wages you were unable to earn while you were out of work, the damage to your earning capacity, and any property damage you might have incurred.
+These will include lost wages, damage to your earning capacity, and any property damage you might have incurred.

 • Ambulance fees